Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/01-js-review-concepts/README.md

 # JS Basic Concepts

-Knowledge of JavaScript is essential to learning React.
-React is built entirely in JS and the React components you create will require JS to make them work.
-The material presented here is far from complete, it tries cover important JS concepts that apply when working with React.
+Knowledge of JavaScript is essential to working with React.
+The components you create and the logic that makes them work will all be written in react.
+The goal of this lesson is review and practice basic JavaScript, especially features that apply React.

+## Schedule

+...
+- p: Intro
+- p: Review
+- a: Work with a partner to solve the first set of challenges
+- p: study the section on functions and scope
+- a: discuss scope
+- map filter reduce research and discuss
+...

 ## Types